 I suppose that is the insidious truth about chronic depression, I know it well.
 God seems far, far away.
 Life doesn’t matter anymore.
 I am way beyond ‘salvageable.’
-I obviously don’t say it, but I feel like I’m destined for destruction.
+I obviously don’t say it, but I feel deep-down like I’m destined for destruction.

 Just a word here about Satan’s battle for our souls.

 He is evil far beyond human comprehension.
 His schemes and plots are his attempt to destroy me and to extend his darkness.
 He’s a boxer who almost always attacks our vulnerabilities and weaknesses, repeatedly.
 He finds an open cut, and pounds it over and over.